nitin42/Animated-Timeline/README.md

 ## Performance 🔥

-* Style mutations and style reads are batched to speed up the performance and avoid document reflows.
+Style mutations and style reads are batched to speed up the performance and avoid document reflows.

-* Uses `will-change` but in an optimal way to avoid high memory consumption

 ## Install 👨🏼‍💻